What: MyWorkChoice hires part-time workers to provide “light industrial” and janitorial work in warehouses, assembly lines and shipping centers

 Not a secure job.
 The only good thing about it is the flexibility, but the other workers in that factory get paid better and get more hours to do the same thing you’re doing.
 You’re better off finding a stable factory job if you’re going down this route.

 Three good things about this agency are the on-site managers, the coworkers, and the fact you can pick your workdays and hours.
-But you might pick a shift on the app, and then once you drive to the job site, you could be sent home as they had too many people show up.
+But you might pick a shift on the app.
+Then once you drive to the job site, you could be sent home as they had too many people show up.

 I worked right next to someone doing very little work, and they were paid the same.
 Very frustrating.